LiuGeorge122/Unimodal-Weighted-LDL/README.md

    Five-label datasets:

-   SST-5 datasets is recommended to be downloaded from https://nlp.stanford.edu/sentiment/. and get preprocessing.
+   SST-5 datasets is recommended to be downloaded from https://nlp.stanford.edu/sentiment/.
 Here provides the version where we already preprocessed during the experiment.